Getting started with Maestro Clusters

 Before you start, please check you have the following:

 An account with your cloud provider of choice.
-Cloud 66 supports AWS, Google Cloud, Azure, Linode, DigitalOcean, Packet, Rackspace and Cloud A.
+Cloud 66 supports AWS, Google Cloud, Microsoft Azure, DigitalOcean, Packet, Rackspace, OVH, and Cloud A.

-Note: the first server in your cluster will always be your kubenetes master node.
-You can decide at a later date if you would like this server to share application workloads or only run kubernetes management tasks
+The first server in your cluster will always be your Kubernetes master node.
+You can decide later if you would like this server to share application workloads or only run Kubernetes management tasks.

 Once you’re happy with your choices; hit the Create Cluster button to start building your new Maestro cluster!